Dnyaneshwari-More/task-2-codesoft--Portfolio/README.md

 # task-2-codesoft--Portfolio
-Aim is to create simple portfolio using html,css and javascrpit
+Aim is to create simple portfolio using html,css and javascrpitt